"Drawing is the honesty of the art. There is no possibility of cheating. It is either good or bad.” - Salvador Dali

 Face-to-face tutorials are a bespoke service in which you'll have a personal tutor and you'll be the only student in the lesson.
 The lessons will be planned with you in mind and your tutor will be available to answer any questions you may have.
 Of course, a tailored service comes at a price and when you hire a private face-to-face tutor, you'll also be paying for all the extra time they put in planning your tutorials and travelling to and from your tutorials.

 Online tutorials are also a bespoke service between a single tutor and student.
 However, both parties won't be in the same room and the lesson will be conducted using video conferencing software so that the tutor and student can see and hear one another using a computer, tablet, or smartphone.
 Since the online tutor doesn't have to travel and can schedule more tutorials per week, they have fewer outgoings, a greater earning potential, and will often be able to charge a more competitive rate as a result.
+Some tutors may give you documents or homework to download and study offline.

 Finally, group tutorials are a great option for those on a budget.
 While you won't get a tailored service as you're sharing the tutor's time with other students, you will be able to save money as each student is footing the bill for the tutor's time.
 Similarly, if you and a group of friends would like to learn how to draw, you can get group tutorials together.